 It is nearly impossible to have the expertise or resources to serve every industry.

 In fact, the wrong market is one of the most common reasons a new company fails.
-Many business owners try to target everyone, whereas a more defined niche would help them captivate the right audience and get clients.
+Many business owners try to target everyone, whereas a more defined niche would help them captivate the right audience and get more clients.

 Therefore, target clients based on their needs, industries, or company sizes to establish yourself as an expert and make more money.
 For example, Vardot focuses on helping non-profit organizations create websites, and ImageX specializes in Drupal website development.

-Define an ideal client by understanding your unique experiences or skills.
+So in order to learn how to get more clients, you need to start by defining an ideal client by understanding your unique experiences or skills.
 For instance, Fingent’s developers master high-tech skills, so they primarily target clients who need machine learning, virtual reality, or robotic automation in their software or websites.